xbyrne/wd_xp_methods/README.md

 ## Data selection

-### Obtaining WD candidate sample from GF+21
+### Obtaining WD candidate sample

 To obtain a good sample of WDs whose XP spectra to analyse, we use the query in `src/queries/gf21.sql` to obtain data from the catalogue of Gentile Fusillo+21 (hereafter GF+21).
-This query uses similar selection criteria to PC+24, but is slightly more inclusive:
+This query uses similar selection criteria to PC+24.:

 1. 1. `phot_bp_n_obs` >= 10  (Andrae+23)
    2. `phot_rp_n_obs` >= 15  (^)
 2. `visibility_periods_used` >= 10  (Lindegren+18)

-We used TOPCAT to obtain the sample, which is saved to `data/external/gf21.csv` and contains 1 070 932 rows.
-Most of these objects will not have XP spectra, however...
+We used TOPCAT to obtain the interim sample, which is saved to `data/interim/gf21_filtered.csv` and contains 1 070 932 rows.

 ### Obtaining XP spectra for sample

-We now obtain the XP spectra for those objects -- at least, the ones which _have_ XP spectra yet.
+We now obtain the XP spectra for the subset of those objects which actually have available spectra yet.
 Visiting https://gaia.aip.de/query/, we must first upload a VOtable.
-This is carried out by `scripts/make_gf21_votable.py`, which creates the file `data/interim/gf21_ids.xml`.
+This is created by `scripts/make_gf21_votable.py`, which creates the file `data/interim/gf21_ids.xml`.

-Upload this .xml file to Gaia@AIP at the above link under 'Upload VOTable' (NB: you probably need an account), and name it gf21_ids.
-It should then appear in the 'Job list' panel.
+Upload this .xml file to Gaia@AIP at the above link under 'Upload VOTable' (NB: you probably need an account), and name it gf21_filtered.
+It should then appear in the 'Job list' panel, and finish uploading after about a minute.
 Copy the query in `src/queries/gaia_aip_xp.sql` into the SQL query box, making sure to replace `<username>` with your actual username.
-Change the Table name field to gf21_xp, and change the Queue time to 5 minutes.
+Change the Table name field to `xp`, and change the Queue time to 5 minutes.
 When I do this, it takes about 50 seconds to complete the join.

-After the job is complete, click the Download tab and download the csv file (which may a minute or two to assemble as the table is a few GB).
-Save the file to `data/external/gf21_xp.csv`.
+After the job is complete, click the Download tab and download the csv file (which may a minute or two to assemble as the table is about 4GB).
+Save the file to `data/external/xp.csv`.
+It should have 107 164 rows, one for every WD candidate with available Gaia XP spectra.

 ### Process XP spectra